the-drunk-coder/megra-doc/docs/function-reference/sequence-generators.md

   (cyc 'beat (bd) (hats) (bd) (hats)))
 ```

-This one, on the other hand, will result in an event spacing of 266.666667ms (800/3),
+This one, on the other hand, will result in an spacing of 266.666667ms `(800/3)`,
-while the overall cycle duration will remain:
+between event onsets, while the overall cycle duration will remain:

 ```lisp
 ;; plain